 What You Need to Know Upfront to Create a Successful Brand Name

-In today’s highly competitive, fast-paced world, it might be easy to put a trendy or creative spin on a new brand or product.
+In today’s highly competitive, fast-paced world, it might be easy to put a trendy or creative spin on a new brand or product name.
 However, it’s important to understand that trends can and will change.
 Today’s trends likely won’t stand the test of time.
 What is considered a trendy, popular brand name today might not be as attractive tomorrow.

-Therefore, if you have long-term goals and aspirations for your business, then avoid brand names that risk becoming obsolete.
+Therefore, if you have long-term goals and aspirations for your business, then avoid brand or product names that risk becoming obsolete.
 Whether you choose to go with a current name, a hybrid neologism, or a neologism, remember to focus on how your product or service benefits customers and drives value.